 LDA has been working to alert politicians to the difficulties and injustices that many Lyme disease sufferers still face, and to the damage this is doing to the otherwise good reputation of the UK’s health services.

-In April 2012, responsibility for Lyme disease was transferred from the Lyme Borreliosis Unit in Southampton to a completlely different team at the Rare and Imported Pathogens Laboratory (RIPL) in Porton Down in Wiltshire.
+In April 2012, responsibility for Lyme disease was transferred from the Lyme Borreliosis Unit in Southampton to a completely different team at the Rare and Imported Pathogens Laboratory (RIPL) in Porton Down in Wiltshire.
 Key staff at the Department of Health also changed, and this signalled a new approach from the authorities.
-Our commitment to good science has been recognised, and we are now in regular contact with the Dept of Health and RIPL continuing to work out how we can can move forward.

-The team at RIPL have a great deal of expertise in infectious disease, but there are significant differences between Lyme disease and most other infections.
+The team at RIPL have a great deal of expertise in infectious disease, but this small team has other higher priorities in potentially imported diseases such as Ebola and Zika virus.
 Given how little anyone really knows, it is inevitably taking time to reach an informed consensus, and will take even longer to change entrenched ideas throughout the medical profession.

 - Lyme disease is increasing in the UK